openwashdata/drillingdata/README.md

 <!-- badges: end -->

-This dataset captures detailed information on borehole drilling and construction activities conducted across selected sites in Malawi in 2018.
+This dataset captures detailed information on borehole drilling and construction activities conducted across selected sites in Malawi between 2018 and 2024.
 Data were collected using the mWater digital platform, documenting each stage of groundwater development, from site selection and hydrogeological studies to drilling operations, borehole design, and post-construction assessments.

 The dataset includes variables on location and site suitability, survey and geophysical methods, drilling parameters, equipment and safety